 Soils have different chemical and physical properties.
 Each soil type has specific strengths and weaknesses for agricultural production.
 To differentiate soils is of great help from their physical properties.
 Physical properties mean what we can see and touch like texture, colour, depth, structure, porosity (the space between the particles) and stone content.

 Good soil structure contributes to plant health and soil by allowing water and air movement in and through the soil.
 Soils store water for plant growth and support machine and animal traffic.
 On the other hand, some soil has naturally better structure than others, and some soil’s physical characteristics can be changed with better management.
 Therefore, if you want to understand the soil condition, you have to monitor the physical characteristics of the soil.
+Check out below, what are the types of soil in India.
+You can find out types of soil and their uses here.

 Soil Importance In Agriculture